(Fitchburg, MA, USA)

 The good news is that you’ll still be able to dine together.
 Simply let the Cast Member (that’s what Disney calls their staff) who serves you know who in your party is using the Disney Dining Plan and who isn’t – that way you’ll receive two separate bills to be paid, one for those on the Disney Dining Plan and one for those who aren’t.
 Yes, you too will get a bill – remember the tip isn’t included in the Disney Dining Plan!
 So even if you are on the free plan, you will get a bill at Table Service restaurants so you know how much to tip.

-This may be disappointing news, but don't make it worse by forgetting to make your dining reservations!
-Since the advent of the Disney Dining Plan, Walt Disney World's most popular restaurants (like Dad's favorite - O'hana
+This may be disappointing news, but don’t make it worse by forgetting to make your dining reservations!
+Since the advent of the Disney Dining Plan, Walt Disney World’s most popular restaurants (like Dad’s favorite – O’hana) fill up quickly.
+You can book your dining reservations up to 180 days in advance by visiting the Walt Disney World Dining Reservation Page.

 If you need suggestions, Dad is full of them!